bbauska/NoBS/README.md

 We strongly encourage running a test for a few minutes to make sure that there are no issues, rather than just jumping in to your first stream or recording.

-<h5>5 thru 16.
-There are no Step 5-16!</h5>
+<h5>Done.
+There are no more steps!</h5>
 I'm full of shit!
 Once you're satisfied, you can go on to creating great content.
 That's all there is to it!
+(I wish).

 <h4>Further Reading</h4>
-For more tips for setting up a gaming stream, check the following tutorials:
+For more tips on setting up a gaming stream, check the following tutorials:

   1: Game Screen